-Supported item types, including maps, layers, and files, can be shared across participants in a collaboration.
+Supported item types, including web apps, maps, layers, and files, can be shared across participants in a collaboration.
 When content is shared with a participant, a new folder is created under the participating administrator's folder.
 This folder is used to import the content and store the items, which are then shared with the group associated with the collaboration workspace.
 The folder is named based on the collaboration name.

 If you change the way in which an item is shared, ensure you modify the sharing settings for related items as well.
 For example, if a web map was previously shared with Everyone but you altered it to be shared with your organization, you should change the settings in any operational layers contained in the web map accordingly.

 Web apps may be shared with collaboration participants in the following ways: